MortalCoin/hyperion-dex-bot/README.md

 Edit the `config.toml` file to include your:
 - Ethereum RPC URL
 - Private key (without 0x prefix)
+- General Kuma Push URL for bot uptime monitoring
-- List of UniswapV2 pools to trade on
+- List of UniswapV2 pools to trade on, each with its own Kuma Push URL

 Example configuration: